AbbasNdop/Planning/README.md

 Welcome to the Azure VM Spin-Up Project!
+This project aims to set up a virtual machine (VM) in Azure for development purposes.
+It includes creating and configuring network infrastructure, ensuring security, and implementing backup and disaster recovery plans.
 This guide will walk you through the entire process, from initial setup to post-deployment and backup strategies.
 Below is an outline to help you navigate through the project documentation.

  Table of Contents
 1. Project Information